jaruiz/light52/README.md

 ## Status

-This project is in a very early state:
+This project is in an early state:

 * Design and implementation finished.
-* Already tested on real hardware (Dhrystone demo on Cyclone-2 FPGA).
+* Already tried on real hardware (Dhrystone demo on Cyclone-2 FPGA).
 * No documentation other than this readme file and a draft of the datasheet.
-* Hardly debugged.
+* Has not yet passed a rigorous test bench.

 The core has already passed a basic test bench and executed a Dhrystone benchmark